Heatwaves in vineyards – What are the risks?

 ‘There’s also having to stop work in the vineyard after lunch because it is too hot,’ said Sokol.

-A recent study published in the Temperature journal highlighted concerns around hot conditions for vineyard workers in Mediterranean countries.
+A 2017 study published in the Temperature journal highlighted concerns around hot conditions for vineyard workers in Mediterranean countries.
 Researchers used time-motion analysis and found that extreme heat led to a significant loss of labour hours.